 “Mail call in basic training and throughout our tours of duty was a vital link to our lives back home,” says Durrance.
 (Photo by Dick Durrance)

 It’s important to take the time to reach out.
 It’s also important to try to step into the shoes of these servicemen and women in an effort to understand their world.

 Many thanks to Dick Durrance for sharing his experiences and insights with Kennel Talk.

-MWDTSA supports military working dog teams (dog plus handler) deployed in conflict zones overseas.
-To donate toward a care package for these intrepid teams, visit https://www.mwdtsa.org/donate/.
+MWDTSA supports military working dog teams (dog plus handler) deployed in global combat zones.
+To donate toward a care package for these intrepid teams, visit https://www.mwdtsa.org/donations/.

 To order a copy of Dick Durrance’s 1988 book, Where War Lives: A Photographic Journal of Vietnam, send a check for $20 to Dick Durrance, Post Office Box 1268, Carbondale, CO 81623.
 Make sure to include your mailing address, email address, and phone number when placing your order.
 Also, he has copies of his father’s memoir, The Man on the Medal, available for $45 each (the price includes postage).

 https://www.mwdtsa.org/wp-content/uploads/WWL.Basic_.Mail_.2.16x9-2.jpg10801920Leigh Steerehttps://www.mwdtsa.org/wp-content/uploads/mwdtsa-website_headerlogo-01-2020-300x138.pngLeigh Steere2018-01-29 12:08:552020-06-26 16:16:46Photographer Dick Durrance encourages support of active duty troops